The 2026 Riddle Fence Contests open March 15, 2026

 Please note: Entries must be original and unpublished elsewhere.
 No simultaneous submissions and no previously published (or accepted for publication) submissions.
 Work that is written, co-written, created, or assisted by AI is not eligible.

-Judging for the contest is blind.
+Judging for the contest is anonymized.
 Do not identify yourself on your actual submission.
 Please note that any submissions that include name identification will be disqualified, and fees will not be refunded.

 Every paid entry fee gets a free subscription.
 Want to give your contest subscription as a gift to someone?
 No problem — please indicate the intended address on your form.

-Contest winners and honourable mentions will be contacted directly by email.
+Contest winners and honourable mentions will be contacted directly by email in late summer 2026.
 Other entrants are not directly contacted about the results.